Chih-Che-Fang/MyBookStore2/docs/design.md

 ### Resynchronization
 ![Resync diagram](./Resync.PNG "Resync")
 After the crashed server recovered from a faliure, it will:
-1.first send resync message to alive replica.
+1.Send resync message to alive replica.
 2.Replica re-slect primary server
 3.Receive bookstore database information repsonse and update its state
 4.Re-select primary server
+5.Send hear beat message to frontend server to notify that the server is recovered again

 ## Transaction Request Format